Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 Portugal's Golden Visa in 2026 is a different product than it was in 2019.
 The real estate shortcut is gone.
 The citizenship timeline is on track to double.
 AIMA is slower than its predecessor.
 None of that is in dispute.

-What is also true: it remains one of the few European programs still open at a serious-but-accessible entry point, with the lowest stay requirement on the continent, processed by an immigration system that — for all its frustrations — actually issues the permits.
+What is also true: it remains one of the few European programs still open at a serious-but-accessible entry point, with one of the lowest stay requirements on the continent, processed by an immigration system that — for all its frustrations — actually issues the permits.
 Spain killed its program.
 Ireland killed its program.
 Greece doubled its threshold.
-Portugal raised the bar by demanding more thoughtful capital deployment, and the fund route still works for the investor it was designed for.
+Portugal raised the bar by demanding more thoughtful capital deployment and by lengthening the citizenship horizon, and the fund route still works for the investor it was designed for.

 The honest answer to is it still worth it is: yes, if you are the right investor, doing it for the right reasons, with the right structure around you.
 The window is narrower than it was.
 It is not closed.
 And the people who move now, with their eyes open, will be the ones who look back in five years grateful they did not wait another cycle.